qpdf/qpdf/manual/cli.rst

       The output file will be qpdf JSON format at the given version.
       "version" may be a specific version or "latest" (the default).
       Version 1 is not supported.
-See also --json-stream-data and --json-stream-prefix.
+See also --json-stream-data, --json-stream-prefix, and --decode-level.

    The output file will be qpdf JSON format at the given version.
    ``version`` may be a specific version or ``latest`` (the default).
    Version 1 is not supported.
 See also :qpdf:ref:`--json-stream-data` and :qpdf:ref:`--json-stream-prefix`.
+The default decode level is ``none``, but you can override it with :qpdf:ref:`--decode-level`.
+   If you want to look at the contents of streams easily as you would in QDF mode (see :ref:`qdf`), you can use ``--decode-level=generalized`` and ``--json-stream-data=file`` for a convenient way to do that.

 .. qpdf:option:: --json-input